 The final category is with Malaysia Airlines codeshares.
 You may be wondering what a codeshare actually is?
 Well you’ve probably seen it at an airport where the same flight has multiple flight numbers for multiple airlines.
 This is where two or more airlines share the same flight and the flight will be operated by one airline such as Singapore Airlines but it could have a MH flight number or a flight number from a different airline.
 Primarily it enables an airline to expand its network and sales opportunities without needing additional aircraft.

-Malaysia Airlines have literally dozens of codeshares, but they are usually given a flight number between MH9000 and MH9999 to distinguish them from other flights.
-A list of codeshares partners can be found here.
-You should earn your usual Malaysia Airlines earning rates for these flights even if they are operated by another airline.
+Malaysia Airlines have literally dozens of codeshares, but they are usually given a flight number within the following series MH4000/5000/7000/9000 to distinguish them from other flights.
+A list of codeshares partners can be found here:

 You’ll notice some of the codeshares are with Oneworld Airlines, so if you are booking them if you want to earn more Enrich Miles then it’s probably best to book through Malaysia Airlines rather than the Oneworld Airline.